Maelstrom8/Mountain-Blade/README.md

 ### Nexus Premium vs Non-Premium

 If you have Premium, WJ will request a Nexus login and use the api to download all mods automatically.
 Without Premium, you'll be prompted to manually download all the mods.
-Manually downloading ~125 mods is nowhere as bad as downloading a Skyrim Modlist without premium, but it is what it is.
-Get Nexus Premium if you don't like manually downloading like 100 piss ant sized mods.
+There are 126 mods to download, and while only a small number of them contribute to the total size (16GB), you still have over 80 mods that are incredibly small in size to manually download when prompted in Wabbajack.
+If you don't like this, get Nexus Premium I dunno.